mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 The second well is named "Sitnah," which means “hostility.”
-The word is used in [Ezra 4:6](https://biblia.com/bible/esv/ezra/4/6) to indicate a formal accusation against Judah and Jerusalem rebuilding for the temple.[^30] This well name looks forward to the aforementioned complaint Esau lodges against Jacob for cheating him out of the birthright and blessing in [Genesis 27:36](https://biblia.com/bible/esv/genesis/27/36).[^31] Isaac again doesn't fight for the well, instead allowing the herdsmen of Gerar to have it.
-His son Esau won't follow his example; instead; he will plan to kill Jacob after Isaac's blessing is stolen from him ([Genesis 27:41](https://biblia.com/bible/esv/genesis/27/41).)
+The word is used in [Ezra 4:6](https://biblia.com/bible/esv/ezra/4/6) to indicate a formal accusation against Judah and Jerusalem rebuilding for the temple.[^31] This well name looks forward to the aforementioned complaint Esau lodges against Jacob for cheating him out of the birthright and blessing in [Genesis 27:36](https://biblia.com/bible/esv/genesis/27/36).[^32] Isaac again doesn't fight for the well, instead allowing the herdsmen of Gerar to have it.
+His sons won't follow his example.
+Jacob and Rebekah feel the need to  Esau won't follow his example; instead; he will plan to kill Jacob after Isaac's blessing is stolen from him ([Genesis 27:41](https://biblia.com/bible/esv/genesis/27/41).)